 - Solutions for all puzzles.

-In short, using a topic your kids are curious about is a great way to engage them in the learning process and get them excited about school.
+In short, using a topic your kids are curious about is a great way to engage them in learning and get them excited about school.

-When you decide to study polar bears, visit this list to find ideas on every topic for your study.
+When you decide to study polar bears, visit this list to find ideas on every topic.

 Looking for more wildlife-related articles?
 Try "Are Moose Dangerous?
 My Own Near-Death Experience".